ybalkind/davidklaing.github.io/notes/the-machine-stops.md

 **He predicts the end of travel.**

-She leaves her room and begins her journey across through the Machine.
+Vashti leaves her room and begins her journey across through the Machine.
 People aren't forbidden from travelling, but few bother to do it: "thanks to the advance of science, the earth was exactly alike all over. [...]
 What was the good of going to Peking when it was just like Shrewsbury?
 Why return to Shrewsbury when it would all be like Peking?
 Men seldom moved their bodies; all unrest was concentrated in the soul."

 **He predicts enduring norms of social distancing.**